2010 Tour of Oman: Stage 6

 Hagen of won the 6th and final stage in the Tour of Oman, but time trialist Fabian Cancellara placed 2nd on the stage (17 seconds behind Edvald Boasson Hagen) which gave him the overall victory.

 The win made Hagen the youth classifications winner, as well as the green jersey for the overall points winner.
 Hagen hit speeds of almost 100 km/h 100 km/h on the fast downhill section following the second climb and swept up the riders in front of him throughout his ride.

 Cancellara revealed he would not race again until the Eroica in Tuscany in early March.
 His winter training was disrupted by illness in January but he afterward he was satisfied that he was back on schedule.

-He was still some way from the Cancellara who could dominate Milan–San Remo, Paris–Roubaix and beat everyone in the big time trials, but his overall victory showed his class and experience.
-He was always in the right place during the decisive moments of the race and then used his time trialing skills and ability to hurt himself and come out on top.
+He was still some way from the Cancellara who could dominate Milan–San Remo, Paris–Roubaix, but he used his time trialing skills to come out on top.
 Cancellera was satisfied with his victory but admitted he was hurting very much and that there was a lot of room for improvement for the big races later in the season.